aws-samples/amazon-sagemaker-script-mode/README.md

   - [**TensorFlow 2 Loading Pretrained Embeddings for Classification Tasks**](tf-2-word-embeddings): In this example, TensorFlow 2 is used with Script Mode for a text classification task.
 An important aspect of the example is showing how to load pretrained embeddings in Script Mode.
 This illustrates one aspect of the flexibility of SageMaker Script Mode for setting up training jobs: in addition to data, you can pass in arbitrary files needed for training (not just embeddings).  **PREREQUISITES:**  (1) be sure to upload all files in the *tf-2-word-embeddings* directory (including subdirectory *code*) to the directory where you will run the related Jupyter notebook.

+- **R Resources:**

+   - [**R in SageMaker Processing**](r-in-sagemaker-processing): SageMaker Script Mode is directed toward making the model training process easier.
+However, an experience similar to Script Mode also is available for SageMaker Processing:  you can bring in your data processing scripts and easily run them on managed infrastructure either with BYO containers or prebuilt containers for frameworks such as Spark and Scikit-learn.
+In this example, R is used to perform operations on a dataset and generate a plot within SageMaker Processing.
+The job results including the plot image are retrieved and displayed, demonstrating how R can be easily used within a SageMaker workflow. **PREREQUISITES:**  From the *r-in-sagemaker-processing* directory, upload the Jupyter notebook `r-in-sagemaker_processing.ipynb`.

+   - [**R Complete Workflow**](r-workflow):  This example shows a complete workflow for R, starting with prototyping and moving to model tuning and inference, followed by automation with [Amazon SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines).  **PREREQUISITES:**  Use a R kernel; and from the *r-workflow* directory, upload the Jupyter notebook `r-workflow.ipynb`.

 - **Bring Your Own (BYO) Resources:**